-Hope College is accredited by The Higher Learning Commission, a commission of the North Central Association.
+Hope College is accredited by The Higher Learning Commission.

 - Accreditation Board for Engineering and Technology